You can add a new product using the Add Product shortcuts menu or go to Inventory | Products | Add Product.

 The Attachments tab enables you to attach multiple files to products.
-We currently support uploading of the following file types:

 If your product is serialized, a "Serial Numbers" tab will be available and list all the available serial numbers across your warehouses.
 You can filter the list by warehouse, by status and also search for a specific serial number.
 Clicking on a serial number will provide a list of transactions for that number: